sanj0/salty-engine/SGS.md

 - The ```init``` segment which gets called once directly at the beginning
 - The ```collision``` segment which gets called whenever the parent collides with another GameObject
 - The ```fixedTick``` segment which gets called every fixed tick (usually every 1 millisecond (0.001 second))
-- The ```draw``` segment which gets called everytime the game renders, in here you define how to draw the parent
+- The ```draw``` segment which gets called every time the game renders, in here you define how to draw the parent

 ###1.2 The scriptLines
 Every line in a sgs script stands for one specific action, and is made out of three parts: